 European Night Crawlers

-European Night Crawlers should be stored at 60-80ºF.
-They are shipped in dry bedding so the temps don't affect them too much.
-They may lose some weight, spray a little water on them when you receive them and they will gain their weight back real soon (2 – 4 days).
+They may lose some weight in shipping because they are shipped in dry bedding so the temps don't affect them too much.
+Spray a little water on them and put them in fresh bedding when you receive them and they will gain their weight back in 2 - 4 days.
 Their bedding material serves as their food source.

 For bedding, you can use chemical free peat moss, shredded paper and water.
 Add enough water until a few water drops drip when you squeeze it like a sponge.